SigmaSauer07/aed/rules.md

 - **Always write tests.** Unit, integration, and end-to-end tests required.
 - **Never leak secrets.** Keep private keys offline and encrypted.
 - **Use consistent naming conventions.** Follow established standards.
-- **Keep codebase organized.** Use clear folder structures and modular components.
+- **Keep codebase organized.** Use clear folder structures and modular components. **Remove unused/deprecated files/folders but never delete a file or folder**, if a file needs to be removed completely, put it in the "Deprecated" folder. if there is not a "Deprecated" folder in the project repo, create it and add the unused files/folders as needed
 - **Avoid magic numbers.** Use constants instead of hardcoded values.
 - **Follow best practices.** Security audits, gas optimizations, etc.
 - **Document everything.** Clear comments, READMEs, and comprehensive guides.